 3. Watch hockey

-Düsseldorf is a great for hockey.
+Düsseldorf is a great base for watching ice hockey because there are a few teams pretty close to each other.
 During our four days there, Justin and our friends saw three hockey games in three different cities: Düsseldorf, Köln, and Krefeld.

 Chris took this photo of Düsseldorf EG vs. Augsburger Panther.